The-Extra-Project/Extra_surface_repo/README.md

   - Create stripe test developer account and then paste the values.
   - In case of deployment on local keep the NEXT_PUBLIC_SITE_URL by exposing the output following the [given tutorial](https://github.com/vercel/next.js/discussions/16429#discussioncomment-1302156).

 ### 2. Build and deploy the Microservices.

+You can do this via following ways:

+### 2.1 either via remotehosting on single instance (not recommended for production usecase) :
-docker compose build && docker compose up -d
+- On the branch local_ec2_deployment, you can substitute the parameters of the EC2 ip address in the environment variables: then run  ```docker compose build && docker compose up -d```

-### 3. run the application on the following endpoints
+### 2.2.
+The application runs on the following endpoints:

 | location  | URL |
 | ------------- | ------------- |